apache/nuttx-apps/wireless/ieee802154/i8sak/README.txt

 NuttX as /dev/ieeeN by default.

-When you invoke the first call to i8sak with a specified interface name, it creates an i8sak instance and launches a deamon to handle processing work.
+When you invoke the first call to i8sak with a specified interface name, it creates an i8sak instance and launches a daemon to handle processing work.
 The instance is considered sticky, so it is possible to run `i8 /dev/ieee0` or 'i8 wpan0' at the beginning of a session and then can exclude the interface name from all future calls.
 The number of i8sak instances supported is controllable through